 We've distilled and outlined some studies and research regarding the effects, symptoms, and behavioral markers of addiction.
 However, it's up to you to draw your own conclusions.
 And even though we've provided a caution regarding screen addiction, as a parent, only you can provide the necessary guidelines for your teen.

 For more parenting articles, skills, and tools to safeguard your teen, check out Heartmanity's parenting resources.

 Special note from the author:

-Now that’s you’ve read my viewpoint, I want to add that I am not a trained psychologist, neuroscientist, or counselor.
-I am a mom, Middle School Family and Consumer Sciences Teacher, and Parenting Educator with two Bachelors of Science in Health and Human Development focused on Family Science and Consumer Education.
+Now that you’ve read my viewpoint, I want to add that I am not a trained psychologist, neuroscientist, or counselor.
+I am a mom, Middle School Family, and Consumer Sciences Teacher, and Parenting Educator with two bachelor's degrees in Science in Health and Human Development focused on Family Science and Consumer Education.
 I am constantly engaged in personal growth and learning through research and classes and have all sorts of fabulous support and knowledge I can pass on, but I am not a substitute for a professional trained in addiction diagnosis and/or recovery.

 So if you sense addiction, please get support and professional help as early on as possible.
 Call your local psychologist, doctor, or counselor.
 If you don’t know how to find a qualified professional, you can call the US Department of Health and Human Services National HELPLINE at 1-800-662-HELP (4357) or visit their website and they will refer you to services in your area.